lillianrubyrose/packet-binser/README.md

 ### Arrays and Vectors

-Requires the inner type to impl `PacketSerde`.
+Requires the inner type to impl `Binser`.

 ### Options

-Requires the inner type to impl `PacketSerde`.
+Requires the inner type to impl `Binser`.

 ## License